-This Sunday, May 29 (5/29), 2022, is known as 529 Day in the college saving industry to highlight the importance of 529s to help families achieve their higher education savings goals.
+May 29 (5/29) is known as 529 Day in the college saving industry to highlight the importance of 529s to help families achieve their education savings goals.
 To learn to how much you know about these tax-free college savings plans, Ohio’s 529 Plan, CollegeAdvantage, has five true-or-false questions for you to answer.
-You may learn something new about these tax-free education savings plans!
+You may learn something new about these higher education savings plans!

 529 plans are only for four-year colleges.
 FALSE

-529 education savings accounts have been mistakenly thought of only being for use at four-year colleges or universities.
-The truth is that 529s can be used at many different higher education institutions.
+There are many ways, and places, your 529 plan can be used after your child graduates high schools.
 If the school accepts federal financial aid, which means it has a Federal School Code, then your 529 plan can be used there.
 Basically, you can use your account almost anywhere you’re comfortable sending both your student and your money.

 529s can also be used to pay K-12 tuition up to $10,000 per student, per year, for enrollment at public, private, or religious elementary or secondary school.
 If there are multiple accounts for a student, the combined 529 distributions to pay for their K-12 tuition is limited to $10,000 per year.
 Consult your qualified tax advisor for specific information.